morcuended/monitoring-system/README.md

 # Monitoring system
-Monitoring system for calibration coefficients of the recently upgraded H.E.S.S.
+Implementation of a monitoring system for calibration coefficients of the recently upgraded H.E.S.S.
 I cameras.
+Find the report at https://www-zeuthen.desy.de/students/2017/Summerstudents2017/reports/Daniel_Morcuende.pdf